DSE-AB/pulsar-by-example/dev-tools/pulsar-wiki/resources/static/wiki/pbe.md

 4. chatter-persistence - Finally we add database persistence for the chat history using an in memory database.

 ### Getting started
-Start with installing the `chatter-api` using the `AdminConsole/Install` and then go to (the documentation for that module)[/pulsar/rs/se.dse.pulsar.devtools.wiki.api.Wiki/index/pulsarbyexample.chatter.api/].
+Start with installing the `chatter-api` using the `AdminConsole/Install` and then go to [the documentation for that module](/pulsar/rs/se.dse.pulsar.devtools.wiki.api.Wiki/index/pulsarbyexample.chatter.api/).